-- (38) Credit can only be granted in accordance with the University's Credit Procedures or Credit for Non-Award Studies Policy.
+- (38) Credit can only be granted in accordance with the University's Credit Policy and Credit Procedure.
 Credit applications must be finalised prior to travel.
 Any subsequent variations to study that impact approved credit must be approved by both the host institution and relevant University Faculty, and the International Partnerships & Engagement team must be informed. - (39) For the purposes of applying the approved credit to University courses on successful completion of a program, it is the responsibility of the Study Abroad student to ensure that the University receives an official academic transcript from the host institution.
 For exchange students, exchange partners will provide the University with official academic transcripts.